Study of Neutron Star Properties under the Two-Flavor Quark NJL Model: Impact of the Phase Transition Endpoint on Neutron Star Macroscopic Properties

-In summary, the phase transition endpoint parameter $BU$ is an effective tool for tuning the radius and tidal deformability of neutron stars.
-It primarily adjusts the properties in the intermediate-density range without significantly affecting the maximum mass.
-The observation that a wider transition (larger BU) produces both a larger radius and a larger tidal deformability highlights the complex influence of the crossover EOS on stellar structure.
+In summary, the phase transition endpoint parameter $BU$ is the most effective tool for tuning the radius and tidal deformability of $1.4 M_\odot$ neutron stars.
+It primarily adjusts the EOS softness in the intermediate-density range without significantly affecting the maximum mass.
+The observation that a wider transition (larger $BU$) produces a *softer* EOS, resulting in a *smaller* radius and *smaller* tidal deformability, is a key finding.
+This parameter is strongly constrained by causality, which provides an upper limit on how wide the transition can be.